Purdue-CS193/homework-0-skatovich/index.md

 ## Welcome to GitHub Pages

+## Samantha Katovich's First CS193 Homework ##

+My favorite things about CS193:
+- I love coding and this class has lots of coding!
+- The TAs seem very fun and make me excited to learn more in the class
+- The class has a good vibe and seems like an overall great time!

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.